Calgary's Climate Program

 - Report: Global Warming of 1.5 degrees Celsius

 Webinar Series: Climate change is a complex challenge that can seem overwhelming, but the solutions don’t have to be.
-Brought to you by the City of Calgary’s Climate Program, this lunch hour series of webinars offers a deep dive into some of the most effective actions you can take to help limit global climate change and to prepare for the impacts associated with our changing climate.
-Topics will include electric vehicles, active transportation (bike commuting in Calgary), buying green power, climate change 101, home energy efficiency, how to prepare for climate change, and more!
-Sign up today for our free webinar series.
+Brought to you by the City of Calgary’s Climate Program, this lunch hour series of webinars offered a deep dive into some of the most effective actions you can take to help limit global climate change and to prepare for the impacts associated with our changing climate.
+Topics included electric vehicles, active transportation (bike commuting in Calgary), buying green power, climate change 101, home energy efficiency, how to prepare for climate change and more!
+View the videos from the webinar series.

 Earth Hour is a worldwide event to continue the conversation about how limiting our energy use can reduce our impact on the environment.
 The City of Calgary marks this event annually in March, and invites Calgarians to participate.